Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Constrained Entropic Unlearning

 where \( \mathbf{1} \in \mathbb{R}^V \) is the all-ones vector and \( V = |\mathcal{Y}| \) is the vocabulary size.
 This loss encourages predictions close to the uniform distribution, and can be viewed as an entropy maximization strategy that suppresses memorized responses by flattening the output distribution.

-While effective, entropy-based losses suffer from vanishing gradients as the output distribution approaches uniformity, which can slow down convergence and cause instability in later stages of training.
-Moreover, they require the log-softmax computation, which can be numerically sensitive and costly in large vocabulary settings.
+While effective, entropy-based objectives exhibit \emph{vanishing gradients}, which slows convergence and destabilizes late-stage training.
+They also require the {log-softmax} over the full vocabulary, which is numerically sensitive and computationally heavy for large $V$.

 \paragraph{Logit-margin flattening.} We propose an alternative objective that directly penalizes peakedness in the model’s pre-softmax logits.
 Given logits $\pi^\mathrm{logits}(y_t|x, y_{<t})$ to input pair $(x, y) \in \caldforget$, the proposed logit-margin flattening loss is: